-If your spouse loses access to his/her employer-sponsored plan, remember to notify the Oncor HR Service Center right away so the monthly spouse surcharge can be discontinued.
-Retroactive reimbursements cannot be made.
+If your spouse loses access to their employer-sponsored plan, remember to notify the Oncor Benefits Center right away so the monthly spouse surcharge can be discontinued.
+Retroactive reimbursements will not be made unless you notify the Oncor Benefits Center within 30 days from the date that your spouse loses access to his/her employer-provided coverage.